ansonlichtfuss/spotify-desk-thing/README.md

 # Spotify Desk Thing

-A custom clone of the Spotify Car Thing now playing UI for Raspberry Pi.
-Providing control via the Spotify API instead of Bluetooth (no need to pair devices and it can control most playback scenarios).
+A web-based clone of the Spotify Car Thing's now playing UI.
+Provides control via the Spotify API instead of Bluetooth (no need to pair devices and it can control most playback scenarios).
 Requires a Premium Spotify account.

 Made for the [Hyperpixel 4 Square Touch](https://shop.pimoroni.com/products/hyperpixel-4-square?variant=30138251444307) display, using a Raspberry Pi 3A.